Methods

 Hydrogen gas loading system

 The gas loading system in our lab is capable of loading a variety of gases into diamond-anvil cells, including hydrogen, helium, neon, oxygen, and gas mixtures.
 This allows us to conduct high-pressure experiments on the chemical reactions between volatiles and silicates/metals.
-Recent examples: Fu et al. (2023, Nature), Horn et al. (2023, Planetary Science Journal).
+Recent examples: Fu et al. (2023, Nature), Horn et al. (2023, Planetary Science Journal), and Kim et al. (2023, PNAS).

 Multi-anvil press